-Pharmacists play a critical role in hospice care by addressing complex symptoms, monitoring for possible drug interactions and avoiding overutilization of medications.
+Pharmacists play a critical role in hospice care by addressing complex symptoms.
+They also monitor for possible drug interactions and avoid over-utilization of medications.
 Through collaboration with hospice clinicians, pharmacists can help ensure each patient receives a quality end-of-life experience.

-“My main goals are to provide pharmacy oversight to all of our hospice branches and provide education regarding pharmacy-related issues like regulatory changes, medication updates or drug shortages.”
+“My main goal is to provide pharmacy oversight to all of our hospice branches.
+I also provide education regarding pharmacy-related issues like regulatory changes, medication updates or drug shortages.”

 As part of the hospice benefit, hospice agencies are responsible for providing all medications related to a patient’s terminal illness or any related conditions.
 This includes medications that give patients comfort and palliative care, or that contribute to the decline of the terminal prognosis.

-“In most health care settings, the goal is to treat the patient and make them better, and the medications prescribed reflect that,” said Dang.
-“In hospice, our goal is to ensure patients are on medications that give them a higher quality of life and help them live symptom free for as long as possible.”
+“In most health care settings, the goal is to treat the patient and make them better,” said Dang.
+“The medications prescribed reflect that.
+But in hospice, our goal is to ensure patients are on medications that give them a higher quality of life.
+We want to help them live symptom free for as long as possible.”

-Dang works closely with the hospice clinical team to evaluate medication utilization and avoid duplicate medication therapy – which is common among many hospice patients.
+Dang works closely with the hospice clinical team to evaluate medication utilization and avoid duplicate medication therapy.
+This is common among many hospice patients.
 Estimates show that hospice patients are prescribed an average of 15 medications.

 “This is often a result of patients going in and out of various care settings and being treated by multiple physicians,” said Dang.
 “It’s common for our hospice team to identify that a patient is taking multiple prescriptions that are targeting the same problem.”

-Enhabit also utilizes an electronic service that allows clinicians to send medication orders through their mobile devices, which are also used to document patient care in real time.
-This allows clinicians to spend less time on hold with the pharmacy and more time focusing on providing quality patient care and family support.
+Enhabit also utilizes an electronic service that allows clinicians to send medication orders through their mobile devices.
+These devices also document patient care in real time.
+This allows clinicians to spend less time on hold with the pharmacy.
+Then, they have more time to focus on providing quality patient care and family support.

 “I enjoy helping our clinicians, whether it’s answering questions about a certain medication or even talking through what next steps should be for a specific patient,” said Dang.
 “By serving as a pharmacy resource to our branches, I’m able to help them focus on their role as a caregiver.”